Tree Root Problems: What’s Happening Below the Surface

 Some tree species develop root systems that are extremely aggressive in seeking out moisture.
 While this trait is essential for survival, it can pose a serious threat to your property’s infrastructure.
 Roots can grow into small cracks in underground pipes, foundations, driveways, and sidewalks.
 Over time, this pressure can lead to costly damage that often goes unnoticed until it becomes severe.

-invasive roots include species like silver maple, willow, poplar, and elm.
+Common culprits of invasive roots include species like silver maple, willow, poplar, and elm.
 If these trees are planted too close to your home or hardscape features, it may be only a matter of time before root intrusion occurs.

 Visible Signs of Root Trouble